ABOUT US – WHO WE ARE

 Foundation for Hope and Health in Haiti (FHHH) is a 501(c) (3) non profit charitable foundation headquartered in New York whose aim is to provide access to medical care to underserved areas in Haiti.
-FHHH relies on donations from individuals, civic groups, religious organizations, and corporations to achieve its goals of providing services to the poor.
+The foundation’s primary philanthropic focus is providing healthcare to the poorest and underserved areas of Haiti.
+Our core belief is that healthcare is a human right and as such we collaborate with other organizations and support projects that have positive impacts on the communities we serve.
+FHHH relies on donations from individuals, civic groups, religious organizations, and corporations to achieve its goal of providing services to the poor.

-FHHH’s aim is to extend its support to the community beyond providing healthcare.
-We will offer social and education support where it is needed.
-We will collaborate with local, national, and international organizations to enhance community development and improve the quality of life of those who need so much.
+FHHH extends its support to the community beyond providing healthcare.
+We offer social and education support where it is needed.
+We subsidize a school of 300 students from elementary to secondary grades and support other local schools and orphanages.
+We distribute free medication, food, clothes, toiletries, and toys.
+We collaborate with local, national, and international organizations to enhance community development and improve the quality of life of those who need so much.